SapienzaNLP/guardians-mt-eval/README.md

 ## Models

-The following is a comprehensive list of the available sentinel metric models, including their inputs and the data used for training:
+The following is a comprehensive list of the available sentinel metric models, including their inputs and the data used for training (z-scores):

 | HF Model Name                                                                           | Input                 | Training Data |
 |-----------------------------------------------------------------------------------------|-----------------------|---------------|